tvrbo-pro/TvrboReact/readme.md

 # TvrboReact

 ## Features
-TvrboReact is a clean, concise and easy to understand JS boilerplate, featuring the state of the art technologies from the React ecosystem.
-It provides out of the box support for:
+TvrboReact is a clean, concise and easy to understand JS starter project.
+It features the state of the art technologies from the React ecosystem, providing support for:

 * **React**
 * **Redux** + **Redux Thunk**